ministryofjustice/find-moj-data-user-guide/source/documentation/ingestion/cadet-registration.md

       dc_owner_id: Joe.Bloggs
 ```

-This metadata can be set at any level but we recommend setting it at the domain level.
+This metadata can be set at domain level, so for all tables in that domain, or individually on a per-table level.

 The required fields are as follows: